View Gallery Westobou River Crossing & Higher Education/Civic District

 Westobou Crossing is the only Master Plan District that spans the Savannah River, includes specific projects in North Augusta and Augusta and takes advantage of on-going collaboration of both the public and private sectors.
 This will be a huge urban riverfront endeavor working together in a joint development along this span of the Savannah River to realize exciting recreation, retail and entertainment destinations.

 Already, the old Academy of Richmond County on Telfair Street has been turned into The Clubhou.se, a space for entrepreneurs, programmers, software designers and engineers who need a tech incubator.
 In addition, the $22 million Miller Theater renovation/rehabilitation project is including a 35,000 square foot space on Broad Street in the old Cullum's Building to house a music institute with classrooms.
+In 2017, a new Augusta Innovation Zone is being planned for the corner of 8th and Broad Streets.

-In North Augusta, the abandoned and historic Hamburg area would be remade into an inviting, recreationally-themed waterfront community of high density, mixed-uses including housing (200 units), restaurants, retail, a boat dock and fishing venue on the brick pond.
+In North Augusta, the abandoned and historic Hamburg area could be remade into an inviting, recreationally-themed waterfront community of high density, mixed-uses including housing (200 units), restaurants, retail, a boat dock and fishing venue on the brick pond.

 The Augusta anchor includes the existing marina and Riverwalk, as well as proposed new development on the Pension Property site and in the adjoining former Coca-Cola bottling plant to the east.
-The Pension Property Fund site is available for a large mixed-use development.
+The Pension Property site is available for a large mixed-use development.
 Along with this property comes an historic railroad warehouse, located along Reynolds Street, that could be preserved, restored and reused.

 To jump start this project, the City of North Augusta acquired acreage between the 5th Street Bridge and U.S. Route #1 and developed a new intersection for ease in traffic flow.
 The ribbon-cutting for this new interchange occurred on 11/16/2009.